Tourist Information Center

 Revival School in Divdyadovo neighborhood

-The cell school (a school with tiny, cell-like rooms) is among the first Bulgarian revival schools completely preserved in Bulgaria.
-It is located in the church’s yard, built the same year with the church in 1846.
+The church school (a school with tiny, cell-like rooms, built for religious education during the Ottoman rule) is among the first Bulgarian revival schools completely preserved in Bulgaria.
+It is located in the church’s yard, built the same year аs the church in 1846.

 Kiliyno uchilishte Street